OfqualGovUK/ofqual-standards-patterns/docs/standards/standard-iac-bicep-configuration.md

 ### Bicep Configuration Secrets
 This section defines the secret references to be used by the environment variables to be used by the service.

-1. name; this is the reference to be used above in envVars, the name should be meaningful and cannot contain any special characters apart from '-'
+- Tag "name", this is the reference to be used above in envVars, the name should be meaningful and cannot contain any special characters apart from '-'
-2. keyVaultUrl; this is the location of the secret in our Azure workspace.
-To access these the dev will have to PIM themselves up for secret access. example
+- Tag "keyVaultUrl", this is the location of the secret in our Azure workspace.
+To access these the dev will have to PIM themselves up for secret access.

+###eg
 ```yaml
   "secrets":
   { "value":